oceanhackweek/ohw-resources/docs/prep/jupyterhub.md

 ## How do I do distributed computation?

-Dask is avaliable on the JupyterHub for distributed compute.
+[Dask](https://dask.org/) is available on the JupyterHub for distributed compute.

 To start up a Dask cluster, call